rushirb2001/rushirb2001/README.md

 I'm Rushir Bhavsar, a Computer Science student at Nirma University.

 ## About Me
-- 🎓 Pursuing B.Tech in Computer Science (2019-2023)
+- 🎓 B.Tech in Computer Science (2019-2023) | Final Year
-- 💻 Passionate about Computer Vision and Machine Learning
+- 💻 Passionate about Computer Vision, Deep Learning, and Medical AI
-- 🌱 Working on Image Segmentation and Deep Learning projects
+- 🌱 Working on Deep Learning Research and Image Segmentation
 - 📍 Based in Ahmedabad, India

 ## Tech Stack